Foreign Subsidiary Incorporation in Singapore

 - Have at least one shareholder who is an individual beneficially and directly holding at least 10% of the issued ordinary shares of the company.

-* A company is resident in Singapore if the control and management of its business is exercised in Singapore.
+* A company is a tax resident in Singapore if the control and management of its business is exercised in Singapore.

 ** With effect from YA 2010, the scheme will be extended to companies limited by guarantee, subject to the same conditions imposed on companies limited by shares.